 Students' prototypes are collected at the end of the lesson, but there are also opportunities in the second activity to circulate, assess, and give feedback to students as they work.
 Each wireframe should be drawn with enough detail to identify the functionality of each element on the screen.

+Our Apps

-Warm Up (5-10 min) Our Apps Activity 1 (30 min)
+Activity 1 (30 min)

+Activity 2 (45 min)